TowneBank (TOWN) Dividend Report

 Key Dividend Metrics

 These numbers paint a picture of a company that’s comfortable with its identity.
-The nearly 3% yield is competitive, but more importantly, it’s dependable.
-There’s enough cushion in the payout ratio to support the dividend even if earnings were to slow.
+The nearly 3% yield is competitive, but more importantly, it’s dependable—and now growing.
+There’s enough cushion in the payout ratio to support the dividend even if earnings were to slow, and the recent raise demonstrates management’s willingness to pass profits back to shareholders.

 Dividend Overview

 TowneBank’s dividend is one of those that doesn’t need much flash to be attractive.
-At $1.00 per share annually, it’s paying out a respectable 2.96% based on the current share price.
+At $1.08 per share annually, it’s paying out a solid 2.95% based on the current share price of $34.51.
 And the payout isn’t stretched thin.
-With earnings per share at $2.15, they’re only committing about 46.5% of profits to dividends.
+With earnings per share at $2.23, the bank is committing just under 47% of profits to dividends.
 That’s a healthy balance—enough to reward shareholders while keeping capital available for growth or any bumps in the road.

-The dividend isn’t just safe—it’s stable.
-And in a sector where dividends can sometimes feel like a moving target, that stability counts for a lot.
+The dividend isn’t just safe—it’s growing.
+And in a sector where dividends can sometimes feel like a moving target, that combination of stability and incremental growth counts for a lot.

 Dividend Growth and Safety